 - i.
 Applications involving extraordinary circumstances, not covered within this policy shall be referred to Council for discussion and direction. - j.
 If the proposed road construction is located within an existing "Statutory Local Road Allowance" the County, with the approval of Council, may provide at their discretion, the engineering, culverts, gravel, fencing, and backsloping agreements.
 The landowners, resource companies and other parties will be required to provide a security deposit in advance of any work being undertaken in the amount of not less than \$10,000 plus \$10,000 for each kilometer of road to be constructed and for each bridge file.
 Should the applicant not proceed with the project within one year then the applicant shall forfeit all or a portion of the security deposit.
-The landowners, resource companies and other parties will be responsible for all other costs not stated above for the construction of the road. - k.
+The landowners, resource companies and other parties will be required to provide a security deposit. - k.
 All applicants will be provided written confirmation of their requirements prior to any work being approved.